Chi-Quynh/PyJob/README.md

 ## Overview

-**PyJob** is a Data Science project designed to scrape job listings from popular It job posting sites such as TopCV according to the ETL process
+**PyJob** is a Data Science project designed to scrape job listings using the ETL model
 ## Features

 - Web scraping of job data from topCV using Python and Selenium.